 Coursework and supervised field experiences emphasize language development as the cornerstone of literacy, learning, and relationship building and as a social process and meaning making system.
-Candidates learn that it is with and through language that children learn, think, and express information, ideas, perspectives, and questions-whether orally, symbolically, or in writing.
-Candidates also learn to provide young children with thoughtful and rich exposure to and experience with varied forms of language expression and to respond attentively to children's use of language.
-The program presents ways to create environments and frame interactions that foster language development for all children, including discipline-specific academic language.
-Candidates learn to facilitate communication for children who use basic functional signs,8 eye gaze, vocalizations, AAC devices, alternative learning media (e.g., braille), or other communication strategies; they also learn to provide opportunities for experiential and hands-on learning that support language development.
-Candidates learn to express interest in and attend to children's communications and expand and elaborate on their language, adding details or more complex sentence structures.
-The program focuses on instruction that values and leverages children's existing linguistic repertoires, including home languages and dialects, and that accepts and encourages translanguaging.
+Candidates learn that it is with and through language that children learn, think, and express information, ideas, perspectives, and questions orally and in writing.
+Candidates also learn to provide young children with thoughtful and rich exposure to and experience with varied forms of language and to respond attentively to children's use of language.
+The program presents ways to create environments and frame interactions that foster oral and written language development for all children, including discipline-specific academic language.
+Candidates learn to express interest in and attend to children's verbalizations and expand and elaborate on their language, adding details or more complex sentence structures.
+The program focuses on instruction that values and leverages children' existing linguistic repertoires, including home languages and dialects, and that accepts and encourages translanguaging.
 The program promotes multilingualism and addresses multiliteracy in both English-medium and multilingual programs.

-The program addresses the importance of developing children's language, including their knowledge of how language works, and candidates' understanding of the impact of children's disabilities on language development.
+The program addresses the importance of developing children's language, including their knowledge of how language works.
 Candidates learn to support children's oral and written language development, including vocabulary knowledge and use.
-The program highlights effective teaching of vocabulary both indirectly (through rich and varied language experiences, frequent independent reading and book interactions, and word play/word consciousness) and directly (through the explicit teaching of general academic and discipline-specific terms and concepts and of independent word learning strategies for children beyond kindergarten, including morphology and etymology).
-The program also attends to grammatical and discourselevel understandings of language.
+The program highlights effective teaching of vocabulary both indirectly (through rich and varied language experiences, frequent independent reading, and word play/word consciousness) and directly (through the explicit teaching of general academic and discipline-specific terms and of independent word learning strategies, including morphology and etymology).
+The program also attends to grammatical and discourse-level understandings of language.
 Candidates learn that grammatical structures (e.g., syntax) and vocabulary interact to form text types or genres that vary according to purpose, intended audience, context, situation, and discipline.
-The program teaches candidates how to support children to develop increasingly complex sentence and text structures.
-Candidates learn that children enrich their language as they listen, speak or communicate symbolically, read, and write; interact with one another; learn about language; create diverse oral, print, digital, and multimodal texts; and engage with rich content across disciplines.
-They also learn to plan instruction based on the analysis of instructional materials and tasks; the assessment (formal and informal) of children's speaking, writing, or other communications; their understanding of children's English language proficiency and literacy-related disabilities; and the integration of language development with other themes.
+The program addresses ways to facilitate children's learning of complex sentence and text structures and emphasizes that children enrich their language as they listen, speak, read, and write; interact with one another; learn about language; create diverse oral, print, digital, and multimodal texts; and engage with rich content across disciplines.
+Candidates learn to plan instruction based on the analysis of instructional materials and tasks; the assessment (formal and informal) of individual children's speaking, writing, and other communications; understanding of children's English language proficiency; and the integration of language development with other themes.